yeoman/generator-polymer/readme.md

 ![](http://i.imgur.com/3H9DtME.png)

-If you would like to edit and have the browser LiveReload on each save, fire up `grunt server`.
+If you would like to edit and have the browser LiveReload on each save, fire up `grunt serve`.
 Our initial app should look a little like this if you selected Sass Bootstrap:

 <img src="http://i.imgur.com/oLRZghM.png" width="400px"/>